 Vanilla bean paste is a thicker form of vanilla extract that also contains the seeds of the vanilla bean.
 You can replace vanilla extract in any recipe with vanilla bean paste, though it would be best used in recipes where you can see the flecks of vanilla bean (like ice creams, custards, panna cottas, sauces, and frostings).
 Otherwise, just use vanilla extract.
 Add vanilla bean paste in the same way you would vanilla extract.

 Vanilla bean paste is not the same as vanilla beans and therefore can't be used in the same way.
 In recipes that are heated, stir vanilla paste in AFTER heating just like other delicate extracts, while vanilla beans are added BEFORE heating in order to extract flavour.
-Vanilla paste would work great in Italian meringue buttercream or cream cheese frosting where the flavour would be most appreciated and the flecks of vanilla seeds would be so pretty.
+Vanilla paste would work great in Italian meringue buttercream or thick cream cheese frosting where the flavour would be most appreciated and the flecks of vanilla seeds would be so pretty.
 Vanilla bean paste would make a great addition to custards and ice creams.
 Again, just make sure to add the paste AFTER you've taken the mixture off the heat.

 Imitation vanilla: when should you use artificial vanilla and how?